-Recently, Canberra became the first state in Australia to decriminalize the possession of cannabis, with people over the age of 18 being allowed to carry up to 50 grams for personal consumption (2020, January).
+Recently, Canberra became the first state in Australia to decriminalise the possession of cannabis, with people over the age of 18 being allowed to carry up to 50 grams for personal consumption (2020, January).
 Also, all state residents aged above 18 are permitted to grow the cannabis plant at their homes.
 However, there’s a limit of 2 plants per person and 4 per household.
-While this is a step in the right direction, it’s still illegal in the ACT to distribute and purchase cannabis, and also it’s prohibited to grow the plant in an area that’s lawfully accessible to a member of the general public.
-Although this is a significant step for Australia, the rest of the country is only able to access medical marijuana on a prescription basis.
+While this is a step in the right direction, it’s still illegal in the ACT to distribute and purchase cannabis, and it’s also prohibited to grow the plant in an area that’s lawfully accessible to a member of the general public.
+Although this is a significant step for Australia, the rest of the country is only able to access Medical Cannabis on a prescription basis.

-Currently, to access medical cannabis, you need to access it via:
+Currently, to access Medical Cannabis products, including CBD oil, you need to access it via:

 - The Special Access Scheme (SAS):

-There are two application pathways, which are named SAS Category B and SAS Category A. SAS Category A is pathway designed for terminally ill patients which is the quickest pathway as terminally ill patients can access these medicines almost immediately without the necessity of approvals.
+There are two application pathways within this scheme, named SAS Category B and SAS Category A. SAS Category A is a pathway designed for terminally ill patients and is the quickest pathway as terminally ill patients can access these medicines almost immediately without the necessity of approvals.
 SAS B is designed for patients that don’t fit the category A description and where their medicine is not deemed to have an established usage history.
 An approval letter from the Therapeutic Goods Administration is required before the medicine is prescribed by the doctor.

 - Authorised Prescribers: